ssiegelman15/Progressivez-Wit-Attitudes/README.md

 ## Usage

-Visit the deployed heroku site for this blog at: https://infinite-peak-08604.herokuapp.com/
+Visit the deployed heroku site for this text editor at: https://infinite-peak-08604.herokuapp.com/

 ## Contributing